-H4.3.10 TRANSPORTATION
+H4.3.1012 Traffic Transportation

 Travel within the Glen is predominantly auto-oriented, given its Hamlet character and limited public transportation options.
-Overtime, there is significant opportunity to encourage active transportation modes such as walking and cycling within the Glen by improving existing infrastructure.
+Overtime, the majority of trips will continue to be by private automobile, however, Overtime, there is significant opportunity to encourage active transportation modes such as walking and cycling within the Glen by improving existing infrastructure.